janbodnar/Testing/README.md

 - *Software maintainability* is defined as the degree to which an application is understood,
   repaired, or enhanced.

+## Failures, faults, errors

+A failure is a difference from the expected result.
+This is the problem we observe.
+A fault is the
+cause of the failure.
+(For instance, a developer's mistake or an omission in planning.)
+An error is the actual mistake which caused the fault to occur.
+(A typo, a stack overflow, an SQL injection.)

 ## Processes

  - *Linting*: the process of running a program that statically analyses code for potential errors.